GArvelo/Gee-test/colons.md

-Clons can be used to align columns.
+Colons can be used to align columns.

 | Tables        | Are           | Cool  |
 | ------------- |:-------------:| -----:|